hpc2n/sphinx-lesson-template/content/task-basics-1.rst

 Note that the task pragma is **inside a parallel construct**.
 Each task in the team encounters the task construct, creates the corresponding tasks and either executes the task immediately or defer its execution to one of the other threads in the team.
-Therefore, the number of tasks, and lines printed, the same as the number of threads in the team:
+Therefore, the number of tasks, and lines printed, are the same as the number of threads in the team:

 .. code-block:: bash
     :emphasize-lines: 3-6